 During some of our reviews, we found that Postal Service officials did not always effectively plan, control, and allocate organizational resources to invest in and support the Postal Service's goals.
 Further, we found that the Postal Service could improve its estimates for return on investments so that they can be achieved and supported.
 The Postal Service is a \$65 billion business and must require that timely and accurate information be provided to senior managers for making informed business decisions.
-While we recognize the challenge in managing a budget of this size, Postal Service management can more effectively control and address its projected budget shortfall with accurate information to support budget estimates
+While we recognize the challenge in managing a budget of this size, Postal Service management can more effectively control and address its projected budget shortfall with accurate information to support budget estimates.

 In our review of the process used to manage the Postal Service Headquarters' \$4.1 billion budget, we noted that 50 of the 100 program budgets that comprise this figure were not based on current or complete studies and analyses to ensure that program funding requirements were appropriate.
-Therefore, Postal Service officials could not be assured that the programs were appropriately staffed and funded and that cuts may have a long term detrimental effect on other aspects of the program, including revenue.
+Therefore, Postal Service officials could not be assured that the programs were appropriately staffed and funded.